 - 1. Pull the prop rod out of the bracket on the hood and lower it into its holder. - 2.
-Lower the hood and secure it by pushing down on the front of the hood until it locks in place. - 3.
-Tighten the hood-locking screw to secure the latch (Figure 25).
+Lower the hood and secure it by pushing down on the front of the hood until it locks in place.

-Opening the Rear-Access Cover
+Opening the Rear Access Cover

-1. Unscrew the 2 hand knobs securing the rear-access cover to the machine (Figure 27).
+1. Unscrew the 2 hand knobs securing the rear access cover to the machine (Figure 24).

+1. Hand knob

-- 1. Hand knobs - 2.
-Tilt the rear-access cover down and remove to access the internal components (Figure 27).
+2. Tilt the rear access cover down and remove to access the internal components (Figure 24).

-Closing the Rear-Access Cover
+Closing the Rear Access Cover

-- 1. Move the rear-access cover in place over the back of the traction unit making sure that the tabs line up in the slots. - 2.
-Push the access cover forward, lining up the hand-knob screws with the threaded holes in the machine. - 3.
-Screw the hand knobs tight to secure the rear-access cover in place.
+- 1. Move the rear access cover in place over the back of the traction unit making sure the tabs line up in the slots. - 2.
+Push the access cover forward, lining up the hand knob screws with the threaded holes in the machine. - 3.
+Screw the hand knobs tight to secure the rear access cover in place.